carleton-spacehogs/bioinformatics-carleton/pages/protocols/week6-2021-mothur.md

 ```

 #### 8. Open classified sequences
-Use scp to transfer your files over to your local desktop.
+Use FileZilla or scp to transfer your files over to your local desktop.
 Open the file that is called `merged.seed_v119.wang.tax.summary` in Excel.
 (You may have to change the name so the file ends in '.txt' or Excel won't recognize it as a valid file to open.)
 You have seen this dataset before-- it's the one we worked on with Lin!

 Here is the definition of the columns, from left to right: